Lapland (parliamentary electoral district)

 Lapland is a Finnish constituency represented in the eduskunta.
-It covers the administrative region of Lapland, with a population, as of its most recent accessible calculation in 2002, of 187,777.
-Lapland currently elects seven members to the eduskunta.The constituency is largely rural, and the only cities in the area are small.
+It covers the administrative region of Lapland, with a population, as of its most recent accessible calculation in 2022, of 176,151.
+Lapland currently elects six members to the eduskunta.The constituency is largely rural, and the only cities in the area are small.
 Thus, the dominant party has traditionally been the rural Centre Party.
 The second party that holds major influence in the area is the SKDL/Left Alliance.
 The other two major Finnish parties, the social democratic SDP and conservative NCP have usually received one of the seats in the constituency.
 The NCP has often allied with the Christian Democrats.

+History

+Lapland Province was separated from Oulu Province in 1938 and the electoral district was created from the previous Oulu electoral district in 1939.

+Electoral system

+Lapland currently elects 6 of the 200 members of the Parliament of Finland using the open party-list proportional representation electoral system.
+Parties may form electoral alliances with each other to pool their votes and increase their chances of winning seats.
+However, the number of candidates nominated by an electoral alliance may not exceed the maximum number of candidates that a single party may nominate.
+Seats are allocated using the D'Hondt method.